marine08el/algaepackage/README.md

 info_algae()
 ```
 From the vernacular or scientific name of the seaweed,
-obtain a text summarising its group, its location on the foreshore,
+obtain a text summarizing its group, its location on the foreshore,
 whether it is edible or not, its maximum size and its most common human
 uses.